The Prosumer Blog

 Or Send Us a Message

-For Prosumers with Criminal Justice Involvement, we have complied a list of employers who hire people with this background.
+For Prosumers with Criminal Justice Involvement, we have compiled a list of employers who hire people with this background.
 Click here.
 While this list was created for the Houston area, many are national employers who may also follow the same guidelines.

 Thanks Heather!